-Spaces that give access to plugs and power cables and the back of electrical equipment such as behind the TV also need blocking off as they can be very dangerous.
+Below and behind the TV also need blocking off as they can be very dangerous.
 It only takes a moment when your back is turned for damage to occur that could lead to expensive repairs or potential risk of electrocution.

 Your bunny should never have access to areas where you have cables leading to electrical equipment such as behind your TV or a cable leading up to a lamp.

-This can be done by taking a pet pen and breaking it up into sheets and using these as a fence.
-If you lay the out in a zigzag pattern it will help it stand up.
+This can be easily done by taking a pet pen and breaking it up into sheets and using these as a fence.
+If you lay the out in a zigzag pattern it will help it to stand up.

 Bunnies naturally like explore and seek out places for shelter and can crawl into very tight places.
 This instinctive behavior is essential in the wild to avoid predators.